Talking Writing is a nonprofit digital magazine that features essays, first-person journalism, poetry, and visual art.

-- Annual Poetry Spotlight: Every year, TW's spring poetry issue highlights a specific theme, such as math poetry or "Honoring Muriel Rukeyser."
+- Annual Poetry Spotlight: Every year, TW's spring issue highlights a specific theme, such as math poetry or "Honoring Muriel Rukeyser."
 During that issue cycle, we publish six or more poets for the spotlight theme.
 When submissions are open for spotlight poems, entry details will appear in the listings below.

 - Contests: TW awards one or two annual writing prizes, with the categories changing each year.
 During the contest periods, entry details appear in the listings below.